 Bonaire, GA 31005

 Across the street from Bonaire First Baptist Church.

 How early should I arrive for my massage?

 New clients should always plan to arrive 10-15 minutes early to and fill out any paperwork needed.
 I am going all digital/paperless, so these will be done in office on a tablet.

-(Intake forms are completed once every 6 months or as health history changes.)
+(Intake forms are completed once a year or as health history changes.)

 Your late arrival will require the session to start without you and still end ON TIME.
 Other clients who are booked after you would like to keep their sessions on time.
 Please help me give you the full session you are paying for by arriving early.

 Come as you are.
 Once you get in the massage room, I will introduce you to the massage table and explain how to get on it.
 I will ask you to get completely undressed after I step out for a moment, as I prefer not to have to work around anything.
 You are welcome to leave undies on if you have a good reason to.
 It is standard massage practice to leave you covered at all times with a sheet with one area at a time skillfully uncovered to be worked on, and re-covered securely when that area is finished.
 You will be comfortable and modest, and I will check in with you to make sure you are not too cold or too hot.

 If you get sick, please contact me to cancel your appointment - especially if you are experiencing body aches or you suspect a fever.
 Your treatment will be safer and more enjoyable once you feel better.
 Please note there is a 24-hour cancellation policy in effect, so call AS SOON as you feel you're ill.
 Do not wait!